-Bath Salts Detox Guide: Timeline, Symptoms & Effects
+Bath Salts Detox Guide: Signs, Withdrawal Symptoms, & Treatment

-Bath salts serve as a cheap substitute for stimulants, such as cocaine and methamphetamine.
-These synthetic cathinones are often present in products that dealers sell as MDMA or molly, which can be dangerous for users who are unaware of what they’re using 1.
+Bath salts are often used as a less expensive substitute for stimulants like cocaine and methamphetamine.
+Synthetic cathinones like bath salts are often present in products that dealers sell as MDMA or molly, which can be dangerous for users who are unaware of what they’re using.1

 - Panic attacks.

 Bath salts can be addictive and in human studies, people have reported feeling intense cravings to use and withdrawal symptoms if they stop using bath salts.1 Repeated, compulsive use can lead to bath salts addiction.
 Over time, as the brain adapts to the presence of bath salts, a person may become dependent on the drug.
 If they try to quit, unpleasant withdrawal symptoms may emerge.1 People may continue using bath salts to relieve these symptoms, which can lead to a cycle of problematic and compulsive bath salts misuse known as addiction.